pragmalingu/pragmalingu/docs/guides/notebooks.md

 !chown -R daemon:daemon elasticsearch-7.9.1
 ```

-Then you can start an Elasticsearch server locally and set up an instance:
+Then you can start an Elasticsearch server and set up an instance:

 ```python
 # start server